tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 #### Checking in with yourself

 If I am hitting a bug, do I try to get help after an hour?
-Four hours?
 A day?
+A week?
 At what point would it be irresponsible to get help and lose out on growing my skillset?
 At what point would it be irresponsible to _not_ get assistance and get the problem solved?
 The question then becomes, how do I remember to ask myself these questions?
 For this, I would suggest leveraging some form of timeboxing or breaks.

-If you think a bug should take you two hours, consider setting a timer or calendar appointment.
-If you are still working after your estimated time, ask your self some questions:
+If you think a bug should take you two hours, consider setting a timer or calendar appointment to check-in with yourself halfway through.
+Use this check-in point to ask yourself the following:

 * Do I know how I can solve the problem?
 * What is my new estimate?